bfosterjr/ufgraph/README.md

 # ufgraph.py #
 ----------

-ufgraph.py is a simple script which parses the output of the `uf` (un-assemble function) command in windbg and uses graphviz to generate a control flow graph as a PNG/SVG/PDF/GIF (see -o option) and displays it
+ufgraph.py is a simple script which parses the output of the `uf` (un-assemble function) command in windbg and uses graphviz to generate a control flow graph as a PNG/SVG/PDF/GIF (see -of option) and displays it

 *Please note, that some additional options (eg: `/c`) to the `uf` command are not supported and will likely break the output parsing or graph rendering.*